abeahmed/cse15l-lab-reports/LabReport3.md

           Egyptian written language.
 From the earliest days Egyptians recorded their activities on papyrus paper, helping us to piece together the

+Command:

+          grep -B 1 Mediterranean HistoryFrance.txt

+Output:

+        Franche-Comté, Alsace, and Bur­gundy.
+At the same time, migrants from the Mediterranean countries were trickling into the south.